Now open every weekend until Christmas. Opening Times: Saturdays 11am to 1pm and 2pm to 4.30pm; Sundays 2pm to 4.30pm

 We have re-opened with an exciting new exhibition.
 A history of Dollar timeline, with significant events including the Dollar Floods, Dollar Fair in Olden Times and Witches and Witchcraft.
-There will also be a working model of Dollar Railway Station.
+There is a working model of Dollar Railway Station.
 And lots more.
 Come in and visit.

 Our New 2021 Exhibition

 A Time-Line of Dollar History, Local Witches, Floods in Dollar, the origin of the place-name “Dollar”, the History of the Dollar Academy Gardens, artefacts from local industries and churches, a working model of Dollar Railway Station – and much more …

 Dollar Academy has become one of the top independent schools in Scotland.
 Learn more about its history and how it came to be.

 Dollar has lived in the shadow of Castle Gloum, renamed Castle Campbell, the lowland dwelling of the Earls of Argyll.